nails/module-redirect/README.md

-#Redirect Module for Nails
+# Redirect Module for Nails

-This is the redirect module for nails, it provides an interface for creating and managing redirects.
+This is the redirect module for Nails, it provides an interface for creating and managing redirects.

 http://nailsapp.co.uk/modules/redirect